Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 • Chest Expansion

-Chest expansions are a great example of resistance band upper body stretches that should be done as a warmup before attempting any shoulder-intensive exercises.
-Its stretch helps relieve any stress or tightness that you may have in your upper back, chest, and shoulders.
+Chest expansions are a common resistance band upper body stretch that can be used as a warm-up before shoulder-intensive exercises.
+This stretch may help ease tightness you may feel in your upper back, chest, and shoulders.

-1. Stand up straight while holding a band behind you and just under your butt.
+1. Stand up straight while holding a band behind you and just under your hips.

 2. Keep the arms extended with your hands about shoulder-width apart.